Anne Dyer: Views

 Dyer identifies with the Open Evangelical tradition of Anglicanism.

 In December 2014, Dyer signed an open letter to the bishops of the Scottish Episcopal Church that was supportive of same-sex marriage: it concluded with a "wish to make clear our continuing commitment to affirm and support all people in our church, and to recognise and rejoice in all marriages, of whatever sexual orientation, as true signs of the love of God in Christ."
 With the SEC voting to allow same-sex marriages, she conducted her first such marriage in October 2017.

 Personal life

 Dyer is married to Roger.
-Together they had one child, a daughter, who died, aged 30, in November 2021.
+Together they had one child, a daughter, who died, aged 30, in 2021.